apache/metron-bro-plugin-kafka/README.md

 ## Contributing

-If you are interested in contributing to this plugin, please see the upstream [CONTRIBUTING.md](https://github.com/apache/metron/blob/master/CONTRIBUTING.md).
+If you are interested in contributing to this plugin, please see the Apache Metron [CONTRIBUTING.md](https://github.com/apache/metron/blob/master/CONTRIBUTING.md).